marcinofulus/iCSEbook1/school/source/abitur/2014/en/urne.rst

   Urn A contains two red and three white balls.
 Urn B contains three red and two white balls.
 We will assume the following experiment:

-     We choose a random ball from urn A and put it into urn B. Afterwards, we choose a random ball from urn B and put it into urn A.
+     We choose a random ball from urn A and put it into urn B. Then, we choose a random ball from urn B and put it into urn A.

   a) Determine all possible contents of urn A after the experiment.